Trip Overview

 Highlights

-• Discovering the Methow Valley’s 120 mile (200 km) network of groomed cross-country ski trails through forests, meadows, and along the Methow River
+• Discovering the Methow Valley’s 120 mile network of groomed cross-country ski trails through forests, meadows, and along the Methow River

 • Staying in cozy mountain lodges with panoramic North Cascades views, comfortable rooms, and locally inspired meals

-• Exploring quiet winter forest trails on snowshoes, soaking in pristine scenery and wildlife tracks
+• Exploring quiet winter forest trails while soaking in pristine scenery and wildlife tracks

-• Relaxing with hot tubs, cozy fires, and optional horse-drawn sleigh rides through snow-covered valleys
+• Relaxing with hot tubs, cozy fires, horse-drawn sleigh rides through snow-covered valleys

 • Experiencing charming western-style towns of Mazama and Winthrop, with historic boardwalks and local winter culture